 Even when I have a soft-shell jacket, I bring a raincoat.
 In fact, I bring a raincoat for any hiking adventure.

 A raincoat will come in handy if it rains hard, snows a lot, or is particularly windy.
 The most important tip for hiking in the winter is to stay dry, and an easily accessible raincoat will only help.
 Plus, a good rain jacket is packable and lightweight, so you won’t even know it’s there.

 I use a raincoat made by REI (men’s | women’s).
 They tend be less expensive than some of the outdoor name brands.
 For hiking, always get one with pockets.
 I have one with pockets and without pockets, and I always prefer the one with pockets to keep my hands dry and warm.

-With proper layering, a raincoat can provide excellent protection from wintry weather.
-Pictured here without a softshell jacket in 25 degree weather at Grayson Highlands State Park, Virginia.
+With proper layering, a raincoat can provide excellent protection from wintry weather without a bulky soft shell jacket.
+Here’s my wife wearing a rain jacket in frigid 25 degree weather at Grayson Highlands State Park, Virginia.
+Layers are key!

 Pants & Bottoms for Winter Hiking

 I’m pretty picky when I’m choosing hiking pants.
 My preferred bottoms for hiking are running shorts, but that’s not feasible when the temperature drops below freezing.
 But I try to get my hiking pants as close to running shorts as possible.